In Buenos Aires, Crowds Line Up For A Taste Of Sweeter Days

 In 1997, the cafe was declared a National Historic Monument, which protected it from demolition, and in 2014, the Argentine Congress passed a bill providing funds for the building's purchase and to restore it to its former splendor.
 The law calls for the ground-floor cafe to reopen under private management with its original menu.

-That pleases Bella Frizmann, who positively bubbles as she remembers the pastries, sandwiches and sweets she savored when her father brought her here as a child for teatime in the 1930s.
+That pleases Bella Friszman, who positively bubbles as she remembers the pastries, sandwiches and sweets she savored when her father brought her here as a child for teatime in the 1930s.
 "The tea service was delicious," she remembers, especially the "postre imperial" with caramel.

 Clearly it made an impression, which may be why her boyfriend, a soldier, later chose this spot to meet on a day she remembers vividly: March 26, 1950.
 She thought he wanted to talk about problems he was having with his regiment, but her girlfriends knew better: "No way!
 Dress up!
 This is going to be serious!"